List of Werewolf: The Apocalypse books: Werewolf: The Apocalypse

 The book includes a blank character sheet.
-In the July 1996 edition of Arcane, Mark Barter gave this book a thumbs up and an above average rating of 8 our of 10 and saying, "Recommended for all referees who either have a Shadow Lord player in their group, or intend to bring the tribe into their games in some way, and especially for players of Shadow Lord characters."
+In the July 1996 edition of Arcane, Mark Barter gave this book a thumbs up and an above average rating of 8 out of 10 and saying, "Recommended for all referees who either have a Shadow Lord player in their group, or intend to bring the tribe into their games in some way, and especially for players of Shadow Lord characters."

 New Books within the Onyx Path

 As of 2011 White Wolf Publishing started to publish new material for the cWoD.
 These books are available only as Print on Demand or limited-run deluxe editions, therefore they lack ISBN.

 During GenCon 2012 it was announced that Onyx Path Publishing has the license to publish table-top RPG material for all classic World of Darkness lines.
 They will produce the titles previously announced by White Wolf.